fbpx

 Visiting a new baby

 Here we have put together some basic guidelines for visiting a new baby that you can share with your family and friends so that when they come to meet your newborn, it is clear to them.
 You can adapt and modify them to your liking, but we are sure that they will be useful for you to set the boundaries to your surrounding, which you will need when they are visiting your newborn baby.
-Ask permission before going to visit…
+Yes, you can’t go to see…

 Read More Read More